SamueleGiraudo/Calimba/README.md

 the documentation of the language are [here](Help.md).

-## First example
+## First examples
+Here are some simple and commentated examples illustrating some features of the language:

-Here is a commentated [Calimba program](Examples/Example1.cal) playing a harmonic progression.
++ [A Calimba program](Examples/Example1.cal) playing a harmonic progression.
 Here is the corresponding [WAV file](Examples/Example1.wav) and [PNG file](Examples/Example1.png) of a picture of the wave of the sound.
++ [A Calimba program](Examples/Example2.cal) playing a pattern modified by the composition operation (the fundamental operation of the language).
+Here is the corresponding [WAV file](Examples/Example2.wav) and [PNG file](Examples/Example2.png) of a picture of the wave of the sound.

 ## Versions